Easy Zucchini Recipes for Baby

 - Steaming – Steaming helps retain more nutrients

-No matter how you cook your courgette for baby led weaning, make sure it’s soft enough for your baby to easily mash with their gums, but not so mushy that it falls apart too easily.
+No matter how you cook your zucchini for baby led weaning, make sure it’s soft enough for your baby to easily mash with their gums, but not so mushy that it falls apart too easily.

 Avoid serving it raw, as that can be too hard and tough for babies.
+Allow the cooked zucchini to cool down to a safe temperature before offering it.

-You can use some spices, though try to avoid giving too much salt to your baby.
+Since zucchini can be watery, it may need some flavor boosters!
+You can use herbs and spices, though try to avoid giving too much salt to your baby.

 I love cinnamon, turmeric, garlic, nutmeg, and light paprika.

-Pairing with some fat is great for flavor, and absorbing more fat-soluble nutrients, like Vitamins A, D, E and K. Plus, babies need a lot of fat for their growing brains.
+Pairing zucchini with some fat is great for flavor, and absorbing more fat-soluble nutrients, like Vitamins A, D, E and K. Plus, babies need a lot of fat for their growing brains.

-More Table Tips to Serve Zucchini
+More Table Tips For Babies

 As with all baby feeding styles, remember that every baby is different, and will eat at his/her own pace and follow their individual preferences.